Understanding umbilical hernias

-An abnormal bulge that can be seen or felt at the umbilicus (belly button), umbilical hernias occur when a portion of the intestine, lining of the abdomen, or fluid from the abdomen pushes through the muscle of the abdominal wall.
-Umbilical hernias most often occur in newborns and 90% will close naturally by the time the child turns 5 years old.1
+An umbilical hernia happens when a portion of the intestine, lining of the abdomen, or fluid from the abdomen, pushes through the muscle of the abdominal wall.
+They typically appear as an abnormal bulge that can be felt near or at the belly button.
+Umbilical hernias most often occur in newborns and 90% will close naturally by the time the child turns five years old.1

 Did you know: Unlike most hernias which develop in adolescence or adulthood, 20% of babies are born with umbilical hernias?1

-Although umbilical hernias in children are usually painless, those that appear during adulthood may cause pain or abdominal discomfort.2 Contact your healthcare provider immediately if you or your child experiences severe symptoms/complications of an umbilical hernia including:
+Contact your healthcare provider immediately if you or your child experiences severe symptoms/complications of an umbilical hernia including:1

 These may signify a serious condition called ‘strangulation’ where an obstruction of your intestines can cut off blood flow causing intestinal or bowel tissue to die, which can lead to emergency surgery.

-As the fetus develops during pregnancy, a small opening in the abdominal muscle allows the umbilical cord to pass through and connects the baby to mother.
+As the fetus develops during pregnancy, a small opening in the abdominal muscle allows the umbilical cord to pass through and connects the baby to the mother.
 After birth and as the child grows, the opening in the abdominal muscle closes.
-However, when these muscles do not meet and grow together, a small opening (umbilical hernia) remains.
+However, if these muscles do not meet and grow together, a small opening (called an umbilical hernia) remains.

 To identify whether you or your child has an umbilical hernia, your healthcare provider will likely begin with a physical examination.
-During the exam, they will observe and gently touch the area to determine whether the hernia is reducible (i.e., able to be pushed back into the abdominal cavity).
-Blood tests may be ordered to look for any signs of an infection.
-In adults, a barium X-ray, ultrasound, a computed tomography scan (CT scan) or magnetic resonance imaging (MRI) may be ordered to examine the intestine more closely.1
+During the exam, they will observe and gently touch the area to determine whether the hernia can be pushed back in.
+Your provider may order blood tests to look for any signs of infection.
+In adults, imaging such as a barium X-ray, ultrasound, a computed tomography scan (CT scan) or magnetic resonance imaging (MRI) may be ordered to examine the intestine more closely.1

 Most umbilical hernias in babies close by the time a child turns 5 years old.
 Your child’s doctor may even be able to push the bulge back in during a physical exam.
 For children, surgery is typically reserved for umbilical hernias that: